soulwing/pinject/README.md

-If the JNDI environment variable `java:comp/env/beans.properties.root` exists and is of string type, the extension will treat it as a base URL for resolving properties from `beans.properties` files on the runtime classpath.
+If the JNDI environment variable `java:comp/env/beans.properties.root` exists and is of string type, the extension will treat it as a base URL for resolving properties from `beans.properties` files placed in a folder structure that corresponds to package names.
 This mechanism allows you to provide a hierarchy of `beans.properties` files based on package names, outside of the runtime classpath.

 ### Resolution Order